-Lorris Ganpatsingh has been a Consultant to the firm since November 2008.
-Lorris has had a career within the legal profession spanning 40 years.
-He sat on the Bahamian Court of Appeal for 8 years, and prior thereto was a Supreme Court Judge in The Bahamas.
-He also served as a Justice of the High Court of Guyana for twelve years.
+Lorris has been a consultant to Lennox Paton since November 2008, having worked in the legal profession for over 40 years.
+He sat on the Bahamian Court of Appeal for eight years and before that was a Supreme Court Judge in The Bahamas.
+He also served as a Justice of the High Court of Guyana for 12 years.

-Lorris practiced as General Counsel for the bauxite industry in Guyana prior to his appointment as a High Court Judge in Guyana.
-He has had many years practicing forensic advocacy both at the private Bar, and as a Prosecutor in the Chamber of the Department of Public Prosecutions in Guyana between 1971-1977.
-He has acquired considerable experience at the Criminal Bar.
-He served as Crown Counsel and Senior Crown Counsel prior to being appointed Assistant Director of Public Prosecutions.
+Lorris practised as general counsel for the bauxite industry in Guyana before his appointment as a High Court Judge in Guyana.
+He has had many years practising forensic advocacy, both at the private Bar, and as a prosecutor in the Chamber of the Department of Public Prosecutions in Guyana between 1971-1977.
+He has acquired considerable experience at the criminal Bar.
+He served as Crown Counsel and Senior Crown Counsel before being appointed Assistant Director of Public Prosecutions.

-Lorris then served in industry between 1977-1983 specializing in maritime, commercial, corporate law, civil law and equity.
-He also has experience in Labour and Employment Law, dealing with Extraditions, Banking and Insurance, Building and Construction, Insolvency, Personal Injury, Equity and Trusts, Constitutional Law and Family Law.
+Lorris then served in industry between 1977-1983, specialising in maritime, commercial, corporate law, civil law and equity.
+He also has experience in labour and employment law, dealing with extraditions, banking and insurance, building and construction, insolvency, personal injury, equity and trusts, constitutional and family law.